Rabbi76/wsd/README.md

 ## All List

 - Use Nest (NestJS) framework for building efficient, scalable Node.js server-side applications
-- Swagger APi Enable
+- Swagger API Enable
-- TypoOrm Supported
+- TypeORM Use & Supported
 - Mysql Database use
 - Need to set the .env to database config
 - Authentication & Authorization Apply